tmfg/digitraffic/pages/sovellukset-en.md

 lang: en
 ref: applications
 title: Applications
-intro: Applications using open data provided by the Traffic Management Finland.
+intro: Applications using open data provided by the Fintraffic.
 ---